Managing Python Packages

 Creating a Suitable requirements.txt

-To declare your dependencies, you must create a requirements.txt
+To declare your dependencies, you must create a requirements.txt file that will be accessible when

 your Scripted Loadable Module is installed in users’ Slicer environments.
 To do this in a portable

-file must be in a valid python package.
+way we use importlib.resources, so the requirements.txt file must be in a valid python package.

-For example, say we already have a Scripted Loadable Module Sample.py
+For example, say we already have a Scripted Loadable Module Sample.py (as generated by the

 Extension Wizard), with a directory structure like: